eschares/eschares.github.io.2/index.md

 I created and launched [Unsub Extender](https://unsubextender.lib.iastate.edu/), a free Python-based web app to help libraries better analyze and understand their Unsub data.

 I hold a BS in Electrical Engineering from Iowa State, and an MLIS from Rutgers University.
-Prior to my current role at Iowa State, I worked as an engineer at Intel on NAND flash memory for 10 years.
+Prior to my current role at Iowa State, I worked at Intel for 10 years as an engineer on NAND flash memory.

 [ORCiD profile 0000-0002-6292-8221](https://orcid.org/0000-0002-6292-8221)